steff393/wbec/README.md

 - Simple prototype of a local load management

 ## Contact
-In case of any questions, feel free to open an issue ;-)
+In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-)

 ## Materials
 - Heidelberg Wallbox Energy Control